Knowledge Matters: Injecting Project and Testing Knowledge into LLM-based Unit Test Generation

 \section{Conclusions}

-In this paper, we present \app, a project-aware and testing-domain-knowledge-guided framework for LLM-based unit test generation.
-By extracting comprehensive project knowledge and decoupling test case design from test code generation, \app effectively guides the LLM to produce semantically rich and maintainable test cases.
+We present \app, a project-aware, testing-domain-knowledge-guided framework for LLM-based unit test generation.
+By extracting comprehensive project knowledge and decoupling test case design from test code generation, \app effectively guides the LLM to produce semantically rich and maintainable tests.
 Our multi-perspective prompting strategy ensures diverse and thorough coverage of testing scenarios, while structured test templates enhance code clarity and reusability.
-Extensive evaluations on real-world open-source projects demonstrate that \app consistently outperforms existing state-of-the-art methods in correctness, coverage, readability, and maintainability.
-Future work includes exploring dynamic analysis to further enrich project knowledge and extending the approach to other programming languages and testing paradigms.
+Extensive evaluations on real-world open-source projects show that \app consistently outperforms existing state-of-the-art methods in correctness, coverage, readability, and maintainability.
+Future work explores integrating dynamic analysis for enriching project knowledge and extending the approach to other languages and testing paradigms.